 West Ridge Falls Access Trail

-A short 1/3 mile path, this trail offers some of the most incredible views of Amicalola Falls, As the tallest cascade East of the Mississippi, this is not to be missed.
-This path is handicap accessible, but you may choose to proceed on to climb up several hundred stairs to a viewing platform or climb all 604 steps to the top.
+A short 1/3 mile path, this trail offers some of the most incredible views of Amicalola Falls, As the tallest cascade east of the Mississippi, this is not to be missed.
+This path is handicap accessible, but you may choose to proceed further to climb up several hundred stairs to a viewing platform or climb all 604 steps to the top.